near/docs/docs/develop/node/validator/compile-and-run-a-node.md

 - `config.json` - Configuration parameters which are responsive for how the node will work.
 - `genesis.json` - A file with all the data the network started with at genesis.
 This contains initial accounts, contracts, access keys, and other records which represents the initial state of the blockchain.
 - `node_key.json` -  A file which contains a public and private key for the node.
 Also includes an optional `account_id` parameter which is required to run a validator node (not covered in this doc).
-- `data/` -  A folder in which a NEAR node will write it's state.
+- `data/` -  A folder in which a NEAR node will write its state.
 - `validator_key.json` - A file which contains a public and private key for local `test.near` account which belongs to the only local network validator.

 Generate the initial required working directory by running: